 Pharmacists are required to ensure people get the right medication and dosage, as well as check that a new medication will not react badly with another drug the person is already taking.
 Common pharmaceutical errors made at a pharmacy include:

 Medication errors are preventable at different levels, yet mistakes still happen.
 Both physicians and pharmacists mess up medication orders for patients due to lack of knowledge, a lapse in memory, or just being overworked, among many other reasons.
 Many things can influence a medication error, including: lack of training, lack of drug or patient knowledge, being overworked, fatigue, dealing with a physical or emotional health issue or having poor communication.
 Despite these outside factors, physicians and pharmacists should do everything they can to ensure their patients are safe with the medications they prescribe and dispense.
-Our skilled lawyers who handle medication errors could determine if a pharmacist is at fault in a prescription mistake case.
+Our skilled attorneys who handle medication errors could determine if a pharmacist is at fault in a prescription mistake case.

 While physicians and pharmacists have a legal duty to avoid making any dangerous errors, patients should also take proactive measures to protect their own well-being.
 To help ensure that medication and pharmaceutical mistakes are prevented, you should consider doing the following four things:

 There is no such thing as a stupid question, especially when it comes to the medication you are taking.
 It is important to know what you are putting in your body and how it will affect you.
 A lawyer who handles medical error cases recommends that you ask the following questions:

 Medication and prescription drug errors are a form of medical malpractice.
 As with other types of medical malpractice, these errors can cause serious damage to the victims.
 A patient who has been a victim of medical malpractice is entitled to compensation for the full extent of their damages.
 Unfortunately, in practice, recovering fair compensation can be challenging.
 Large insurance companies typically defend both physicians and pharmacists.
 These insurers work aggressively to try to limit the value of settlement offers.
-Our local prescribed medication error lawyers help patients fight back.
+A local prescribed medication error lawyer can help patients fight back.
 We can help you seek financial recovery for: